Graduate Programs

 During the academic year, our graduate students frequently travel to give papers at professional conferences, supported with endowed funds from the Department of Art History and Archaeology.
 See the Research Financing section on this website for more details about these kinds of opportunities.
 Students who receive such support from the Department are required to present a “dry run” of the conference paper in our Works in Progress Series (WIPS).

 Students and faculty members in the Department have recently taken one or two field trips a year, to introduce our students to museum collections, architectural attractions, private collections, and temporary exhibitions offered by other art centers across the country.
-Recent destinations include Seattle, Houston, Philadelphia, Boston, Minneapolis, Washington, D.C., Milwaukee, Kansas City and Chicago.
+Recent destinations include Seattle, Houston, Philadelphia, Boston, Minneapolis, Washington, D.C., Milwaukee, Kansas City, Chicago, and Baltimore.
 The Department typically pays for transportation on these trips, and students join together to make accommodations extremely affordable.

 Meet our alumni